Farouk-00/Progressive_Learning_in_StackedResPINN_for_stiff_ODE/lotka voltera/README.md

-The three PINNs aim at approximating the Lotka-Volterra predator-prey model.
+The four PINNs aim at approximating the Lotka-Volterra predator-prey model.
 The Lotka-Volterra equations describe the interaction between two species as:

 \[
 \begin{cases}